symfony/symfony-docs/form/data_transfer_objects.rst

 ~~~~~~~~~~~~

 In applications using :doc:`Symfony Flex </setup/flex>`, run this command to
-install the maker bundle before using it:
+install the Maker bundle before using it:

 .. code-block:: terminal

     $ composer require maker --dev

-You will also need these packages in order to proceed with creating a crud
+You will also need these packages in order to proceed with creating a CRUD
 example:

 .. code-block:: terminal